• Skip to main content

 Woman's hand mixing a sugar and water mixture in a pot.

-Heat over medium-high heat until all of the sugar is dissolved, stirring often.
+Step 3.
+Heat over medium heat until all of the sugar is dissolved, stirring often.
 Remove from heat.
 You can cool and use as is or add one of the flavors below!

-A glass bottle of simple syrup, vanilla beans on the side.
+Simple syrup in bottle with vanilla beans on the side.

-Option #1 – Vanilla Flavor: Let the syrup cool and add the vanilla extract.
+Option #1 - Vanilla Flavor (pictured above): Let the syrup cool and add the vanilla extract.

 Option #2 - Rum Flavor: Let the simple syrup cool and add the rum.